 We never hold back on celebrating significant days in our lives, so why not add this to one of those days and make it extra special for our furry angels too?

-Have an entire day out with your dog and bring along his/her favourite playmates.
-And don't forget to get them their favourite treats for the day.
+1. Playday out and a special treat - Have an entire day out with your dog and bring along his/her favorite playmates.
+And don't forget to get them their favorite treats for the day.
 Perhaps a “puppuccino”?
 Dogs simply love whipped cream in a cup!

-Be part of an awareness campaign that promotes adoption and abuse-free treatment of dogs of all breeds.
+2. Create Awareness - Be part of an awareness campaign that promotes the adoption and abuse-free treatment of dogs of all breeds.